GSA/digitalgov.gov/content/services/_x/social-media-registry.md

 ## Feedback

-If you have questions, comments or ideas on how to use or improve the U.S. DigitalÂ Registry, please contact us [via email](mailto:socialmediaregistry@gsa.gov).
+If you have questions, comments or ideas on how to use or improve the U.S. Digital Registry, please contact us [via email](mailto:socialmediaregistry@gsa.gov).